-While fitness trends come and go, Reformer Pilates is here to stay.
+What is Reformer Pilates?
+It’s a fitness trend that shows no sign of fading and is here to stay.
 A favourite with celebs like Kate Hudson and Miranda Kerr, Reformer Pilates is hailed for its core-strengthening, muscle-lengthening benefits.
 But it’s about far more than that!

 Wondering where to sign up?
 Here’s everything you need to know about Reformer Pilates before getting started.